skeezicsb/PERQemu/PERQemu/Readme.txt

 "debug jump $808" to resume execution, bypassing the failed test.
 Note that the DDS status will be off for the remainder of the session, and will not stop at 255 when PNX has completed booting.
-A patch to detect and fix this has been developed and is available in PERQemu v0.5.8 and beyond.
+A patch to detect and fix this has been developed and is included in PERQemu v0.5.8 and beyond.

 5. PNX video glitches.